biocatiit/musclex/dev_docs/Architecture/ReadWrite-Directory-Separation.md

 One change — in `ProcessingWorkspace.on_file_loaded` — covers all four
 GUIs at once.

-### Legacy GUIs (DIImageWindow, DIBatchWindow, DiffractionCentroids, TotalDisplayIntensity)
+### Legacy GUIs (DIImageWindow, DIBatchWindow, DiffractionCentroids, TotalDiffractionIntensity)

 Each window resolves the context immediately after `browseFile` sets its `filePath`: